 While it goes beyond the scope of this post a bit, here are the cliff’s notes of the key takeaways:

 Facial cleansers – Much better than a bar of soap.
-Contains less harsh cleansing agents and will be gentle on your skin while still knocking dirt, grime, and other pollutants away.
+It contains fewer harsh cleansing agents and will be gentle on your skin while still knocking dirt, grime, and other pollutants away.
 You will want to use this daily.

 Exfoliators – Think of as being a deeper scrub than a facial cleanser.
 Comes in physical or chemical varieties.
 Common exfoliators are AHA and BHA – learn about them before you buy one.
 Will help to keep your skin regenerating nicely.

 Face creams – Like cleansers, needs to be applied daily.
 Will help to minimize fine lines and wrinkles.
 Adds a splash of hydration to your skin and helps to ensure that the moisture barrier is intact.

 Eye creams – Very very similar to face creams (but can’t be substituted).
-Anti-aging eye creams for men have a different structure of ingredients to compliment the immensely delicate skin around your eyes.
+Anti-aging eye creams for men have different ingredients to complement the delicate skin around your eyes.

 Sunscreen – When using one designed for your face, it will be much thinner than the stuff you use at the beach.
 Will leave no white residue yet still provides ample SPF protection to keep your skin looking great.